Why you should Move to Lisbon

 You can buy a coffee for one Euro or less, along with a Pastel de Nata for the same.
 Even a beer or a glass of wine can still be found at that price too if you know where to go!
 And it’s possible to eat out very cheaply too, if you follow the locals.

 Enjoyment and celebration of food is engrained in the culture.
 Seafood especially.
-We eat out with the family at least twice a week, and have a choice of literally thousands of places to go to.
+We eat out with the family at least twice a week, and have a choice of hundreds of places to go to.

 Although Portuguese traditional cuisine lacks a little on the veggie side - stodgy carbs and cheaper cuts of meat are hangover from the economic woes past - the core principles of a care and love for food remain.
 In Lisbon you can eat any kind of food you like - from Michelin-star fine dining, to Asian street food, vegan and vegetarian or traditional Portuguese.
 This city also loves it's sushi!